-- Urine tests (glucose) or blood tests for liver function - Oestriol tests (used during pregnancy to check the baby is developing normally).

-Tell your doctor or your pharmacist that you are taking amoxicillin.
-This is because amoxicillin can affect the results of these tests.
+- urine tests (glucose), blood tests for liver function - Oestriol tests (used during pregnancy to check the baby is developing normally) Tell your doctor or pharmacist that you are taking Amoxicillin Sugar Free Suspension.
+This is because Amoxicillin Sugar Free Suspension can affect the results of these tests.

-Other medicines and Amoxicillin Powder for oral suspension
+Other medicines and Amoxicillin Sugar Free Suspension

-Tell your doctor or pharmacist, if you are taking, have recently taken or might take any other medicines.
+Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines

-- If you are taking allopurinol (used for gout) with amoxicillin, it may be more likely that you will have an allergic skin reaction. - If you are taking probenecid (used for gout), your doctor may decide to adjust your dose of amoxicillin. - If you are taking medicines to help stop blood clots (such as warfarin), you may need extra blood tests. - If you are taking other antibiotics (such as tetracycline) amoxicillin may be less effective. - If you are taking methotrexate (used for the treatment of cancer and severe psoriasis) amoxicillin may cause an increase in side effects.
+- If you are taking allopurinol (used for gout) with Amoxicillin Sugar Free Suspension, it may be more likely that you will have an allergic skin reaction. - If you are taking probenecid (used for gout), your doctor may decide to adjust your dose of Amoxicillin Sugar Free Suspension. - If you are taking medicines to help stop blood clots (such as warfarin) you may need extra blood tests. - If you are taking other antibiotics (such as tetracycline) Amoxicillin Sugar Free Suspension may be less effective. - If you are taking methotrexate (used for the treatment of cancer and severe psoriasis) Amoxicillin Sugar Free Suspension may cause an increase in side effects.

-Pregnancy, breast-feeding and fertility
+Pregnancy and breast-feeding

-If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.
+If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking any medicine.